-Assist Australia to ratify the Council of Europe Convention on the Manipulation of Sports Competitions (Macolin Convention)
+Ensure Australia ratifies the Council of Europe Convention on the Manipulation of Sports Competitions (Macolin Convention)

-The Council of Europe Convention on the Manipulation of Sports Competitions (Macolin Convention) is the only multi-lateral treaty specifically aimed at combating match-fixing and other related corruption in sport.
-On 1 February 2019, the Australian Government formally signed the convention and we continue with the process of ratifying it.
+The Council of Europe Convention on the Manipulation of Sports Competitions (Macolin Convention) is the only multilateral treaty specifically aimed at combating match-fixing and other related corruption in sport.
+On 1 February 2019, the Australian Government formally signed the convention and we continue the process of ratifying it.
 By engaging formally with the Parties to the Macolin Convention, Australia will be empowered to create a fully effective national platform to enhance detection of, and nationally coordinate responses to, match-fixing and related corruption of Australian sport and sports competitions.
 Membership in the Macolin community will enable Australia to obtain formal ongoing access to international counterparts and fora engaged in protecting global sport from corruption.

 We will continue to work with partners to determine whether Australia meets the thresholds required to ratify the convention.
-This work includes detailed constitutional legal research on the combined state, territory and Commonwealth legislative approach to the Convention's articles.